pythonic-emacs/djangonaut/README.markdown

     M-x pythonic-activate RET /path/to/your/venv/ RET

-If you use Docker or Docker Compose for development, setup path to the interpreter directly.
+If you use Docker or Docker Compose for development, open any of the project files using tramp.
+Optionally you can specify interpreter location inside container.
 Also you need to install [docker-tramp](https://github.com/emacs-pe/docker-tramp.el) package to use remote interpreter this way.

+    C-x C-f /docker:root@container:/app/config/urls.py
+    ;; Optionally...
-    M-x set-variable RET python-shell-interpreter RET "/docker:root@container:/usr/local/bin/python"
+    M-x set-variable RET python-shell-interpreter RET "/usr/local/bin/python"

 If you use Vagrant for development, first of all add your ssh key to the trusted list in your VM, so you will not be annoyed with password prompt pops up frequently.
+Then open any project file in the running virtual machine.

+    ;; SSH config (done once).
     ssh-copy-id vagrant@localhost -p 2222
+    ;; Open project file (each time at the begging).
+    C-x C-f /ssh:vagrant@localhost#2222:/app/config/urls.py

-Now you can point Emacs to the remote interpreter this way
+Optionally point Emacs to the remote interpreter this way

-    M-x set-variable RET python-shell-interpreter RET "/ssh:vagrant@localhost#2222:/usr/bin/python" RET
+    M-x set-variable RET python-shell-interpreter RET "/usr/bin/python" RET

 #### Path to the project